KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 - Speed test all of code to find bottlenecks.
 - Implement basic missing program assignment
 - What are we doing with rejected files?
+- Insert header json
+- How about a monitor log/db entry every hour just so we know it is alive and kicking?
 - Search TODOs in code
+- Look at old DEP on github and ensure we got all hotfixes and changes since mid Sept
 - Improve documentation